Matt-Mf/Mio-Sito/content/projects.md

 * SS1 - Archive of old vintage car commercials (Draft)

 * I have experience with Apache and NGINX Webserver on VPS or local.
-* MySQL and MariaDB database, and XSS,CrossSiteX,SQL-injection mechanism.
+* MySQL and MariaDB database, and XSS, CrossSiteX, SQL-injection mechanism.

 * Standardnotes open-source encrypted note taking app - self-hosted instances.